SUSTAINABLE BEEKEEPING CERTIFICATE PROGRAM

 College Level Education program

 This 8-month program is available as an entire series to anyone interested in studying beekeeping.
-The WEI’s Beekeeping Certificate option is available to students who would like to pursue a more intensive course of study which requires a final exam.
+The WEI’s Sustainable Beekeeping Certificate program option is available to students who would like to pursue a more intensive course of study which requires a final exam.
 You can register for the entire series without signing up for the Certificate Program.
 You can also register for individual classes without registering for the entire series.

-Beekeeping Program: Learn about the art and science of keeping bees year-round in northern climates.
+Sustainable Beekeeping Certificate Program: Learn about the art and science of keeping bees year-round in northern climates.
 This eight-month class is designed for beginning beekeepers and will provide hands-on experience at turning point in the season.
 Each class will focus on the changing tasks that are involved in keeping bees and will include one-on-one time at the hives on WEI’s Amador Hill Orchard.

 Start date: March 24, 2019